Colorado Workers’ Comp for Ladder & Scaffolding Accidents

 - Death benefits.
 If a ladder or scaffold-related injury results in the death of a worker, their dependents may be entitled to death benefits, including compensation for funeral expenses and ongoing financial support.

-To ensure you get the maximum benefits you’re entitled to, especially after a severe or catastrophic injury, it’s highly recommended that you discuss your case with an experienced workers’ compensation attorney before accepting a settlement offer from the insurance company.
+To ensure you get the maximum benefits you’re entitled to, especially after a severe or catastrophic work injury, it’s highly recommended that you discuss your case with an experienced workers’ compensation attorney before accepting a settlement offer from the insurance company.

 Looking for the best Colorado work injury attorney after a ladder or scaffold accident at work?